akka/akka-grpc/docs/src/main/paradox/whygrpc.md

 ## gRPC vs Message Bus

 * While built on an efficient non-blocking implementation, gRPC is still 'synchronous' in the sense that it requires both 'sides' of the communication to be available at the same time.
-When using a (persistent) message bus only the producer and the bus must be up, the consumer does not need to be available, leading to a higher degree of decoupling.
+When using a (persistent) message bus, only the producer and the bus must be up, the consumer does not need to be available, leading to a higher degree of decoupling.
-* While gRPC supports bidirectional streaming for each request, when using a message bus the streams are decoupled
+* While gRPC supports bidirectional streaming for each request, when using a message bus the streams are decoupled.

 ## gRPC vs Akka Remoting